Using Executive Reporting for the KnowBe4 KCM GRC Platform

 1) Can I edit or update my Executive Report Settings?

-Once you've arrived at the Executive Reports overview screen, click on the "pencil" icon to the far-right of the report you'd like to edit.
+Once you've arrived at the Executive Reports overview screen, click on the pencil icon to the right of the report you'd like to update.

-You can view the campaign by clicking on the "eye" icon to the far-right of the report you'd like to edit; then click the "trash can" icon next to the archived user's email address to remove it, see below.
+You can view the campaign by clicking on the eye icon to the right of the report you'd like to update; then click the trash can icon next to the disabled user's email address, as shown below.